toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 Partners should never send Expedia the infant age category definition if their room doesn't support infants.
 Due to the way occupancy is calculated, there's only one count for any non-adult age category: the children count.
 It is not possible to send a count of 0 infants.
 For that reason, it is critical that partners who cannot take infants in their rooms do not define the infant age category at all.

 As a best practice, partners should only ever define the age categories for which they can support taking guests.
-The examples define in the previous section were designed with this principle in mind.
+The examples defined in the previous section were designed with this principle in mind.

 ### Can I define a room where only Infants and Adults are accepted (no children)?